America's Fastest-Growing Careers & Industries: Find a Job With a Bright Outlook

 7. Licensed Practical or Vocational Nurse

-10 Careers With a Large Number of Future OpeningsLicensed practical and vocational nurses (LPNs and LVNs) work at a level in between nursing assistants and RNs.
+Registered nurse in blue scrubs standing with arms crossed in front of a hospital building during sunset.Licensed practical and vocational nurses (LPNs and LVNs) work at a level in between nursing assistants and RNs.
 They support RNs and other health care professionals by carrying out important tasks like taking vital signs, collecting samples for lab work, and observing patients and maintaining their records.
 Like the other nursing professions, you could find job opportunities in settings like hospitals, outpatient clinics, and nursing homes.

 • Annual job openings: 66,300